 MODERN UTILITY: Utility and military themes continue to reinvent themselves season after season across both womenswear and menswear.
 Boxy silhouettes, ultra-clean finishes and sophisticated tones of Tobacco, pale Khaki and Ecru are essential, with tonal styling looking particularly strong.

 FAR EAST: A more directional look, but one worth keeping an eye on for party and eveningwear: Eastern influences have recently been permeating editorials and street style, with chinoiserie motifs, qipao-inspired dresses and cheongsam tops and jackets making a first appearance.
-Led by Gucci as well as up-and-coming brands such as Attico and Alessandra Rich, this fresh story carries forward boudoir and loungewear-inspired dressing as well as embroidery, satin finishes, high necklines and souvenir jackets.
+Led by Gucci, as well as up-and-coming brands such as Attico and Alessandra Rich, this fresh story carries forward boudoir and loungewear-inspired dressing as well as embroidery, satin finishes, high necklines and souvenir jackets.
 Details such as mandarin collars, frog buttons and piping are applied to contemporary shapes for a more accessible look.

 For more information about how to access insight and inspiration from WGSN, visit wgsn.com